-Though there might be some similarities between B2B and B2C businesses, B2B and B2C marketing are two different ball games altogether.
 Given that the target audience is the key differentiating factor, you need to devise relevant marketing strategies for each.

-B2B vs B2C Marketing: Key Distinctions
+B2B vs. B2C Marketing: Key Distinctions

+Having defined what B2C and B2B marketing are, it’s now time to dive deep into B2B vs. B2C marketing to see what distinguishes them.
 Here are the top 10 key differences between B2B and B2C marketing strategies.

 1. Target Audience

-This means, B2B companies usually cater to a niche market.
+This means, B2B marketing companies usually cater to a niche market.
 It requires them to have a better understanding of the businesses to which they wish to sell their products or services.

-A B2B marketing strategist focuses all their marketing efforts toward the key decision makers of the business they are trying to sell to.
+A B2B marketing strategist focuses all their marketing efforts on the key decision makers of the business they are trying to sell to.
 They don’t have to worry about anyone else in the organization, not even the end-user.

 B2C marketing teams, on the other hand, can direct their marketing campaigns to anyone who may be interested in their product.